Blog Post December 9, 2025 | 14 minutes read

 Approval workflows keep teams aligned

 With configurable workflows that route product content for approvals across all teams involved, PXDC streamlines cross-functional collaboration.
 The result?
-Reduced bottlenecks and increased alignment across teams, which helps you create more accurate, better product listings.
+Reduced bottlenecks and increased alignment across teams, which helps you create more accurate, better product listings with effective CTAs to drive conversions and checkout completion.

 Faster updates across all digital channels